symfony/symfony-docs/contributing/code/standards.rst

 Documentation
 -------------

-* Add PHPDoc blocks for all classes, methods, and functions;
+* Add PHPDoc blocks for all classes, methods, and functions, except when the comments are trivial (e.g. basic getter and setter methods);

 * Omit the ``@return`` tag if the method does not return anything;